Stuart Piper

-Stuart Piper is a Producer of Feature Films, Theatre and entertainment and former Talent Agent & actor.
+Stuart Piper is a teacher, educator, talent agent, and former producer of feature films.

-He was co-founder InterTalent Rights Group (formerly Cole Kitchenn) and was Managing Director from 2005-2018, representing many stars from Pixie Lott, Amy Nuttall to Mel B & Dame Joan Collins.
-The company became one of the leading talent houses in London.
+Since 2021 Stuart has been based in York, studying English Literature, English Language, CELTA and PGCE Teaching English at Secondary at University of York (PGCE/Masters) and York St John University (BA Hons, CELTA) while consulting and teaching for education institutions, in York, London and internationally online.

-He also represented now super influencer Neil Henry, helping him to his first 1 million views on YouTube before reaching over 10 million subscribers across 5 platforms (notably TikTok, Facebook & Instagram).
-Since 2022, Stuart now co-hosts and produces Transforming a new podcast with first guest Wim Hof available on Apple, Spotify, Audible and all major podcast platforms.
+Stuart was a talent agent at InterTalent Rights Group (and formerly Theatre and Film Production General Manager at Cole Kitchenn) from 2005-2019, representing many stars from Pixie Lott, Amy Nuttall to Mel B & Dame Joan Collins.
+He also represented influencer Neil Henry], helping him to his first 1 million views on YouTube before reaching over 10 million subscribers across 5 platforms (notably TikTok, Facebook & Instagram).
+In 2022, with Neil, Stuart co-hosted and produced podcast special Transforming with first guest The Iceman Wim Hof available on Apple, Spotify, Audible and all major podcast platforms.

-His Film executive producing credits include The Time of Their Lives (2017 film) starring Joan Collins, Pauline Collins, Franco Nero and Joely Richardson with Universal (now on Amazon Prime), and Mrs Lowry & Son starring Timothy Spall and Vanessa Redgrave (now on Netflix).
+His Film executive producing credits include The Time of Their Lives starring Joan Collins, Pauline Collins, Franco Nero and Joely Richardson with Universal (now on Amazon Prime), and Mrs Lowry & Son starring Timothy Spall and Vanessa Redgrave (now on Netflix).